JuliaSpacePhysics/PlasmaBO.jl/docs/src/ringbeam_Umeda12.md

-# Examples
+# Case: Ring beam instability

-This page demonstrates how to use the package to solve kinetic dispersion relations.
+This page demonstrates how to use the package to solve kinetic dispersion relations for the ring beam instability [umedaNumericalElectromagneticLinear2012](@citet).

-## Matrix Eigenvalue Solver

-The matrix eigenvalue method finds all wave modes simultaneously by transforming the dispersion relation into a matrix eigenvalue problem using J-pole approximation for the plasma dispersion function.

-This approach is more efficient to find multiple modes at once, and doesn't require initial guesses for the root finder.

-Here we use the ring beam configuration from Umeda 2012 [umedaNumericalElectromagneticLinear2012](@citet).

 ```@example matrix
 using PlasmaBO